etherboxcars/etherboxcars/README.md

 ## Purpose
-this is a test is get community feedback on the method, with an eye to using it for roleplaying and board game style games.
+this is a test to get community feedback on the method, with an eye to using it for roleplaying and board game style games.

 ## How it Works